top of page

 ARC’s studios are a blend of the old and the new — a return to the multi-age, community schoolhouses of the past combined with the best of modern technology and 21st-century organizational design.
 In a tightly-knit learning community bound by shared promises, learners support one another and collaborate daily, fostering a culture of respect.

-Studio 2 "Exploration" (8-12 years) challenges learners to set goals, work collaboratively, and experiment with what excites them, learning to face a challenge and persevere.
-Individual challenges and collaborative learning labs help learners master core skills; Socratic discussions and real-world problems engage learners by putting them in the shoes of another, challenging them to think critically and collaborate effectively; and daily experiences in self-management and self-governance develop problem-solving skills and teamwork.
+Studio 2 (7-11 years) challenges learners to set goals, work collaboratively, and experiment with what excites them, learning to face a challenge and persevere.
+Individual challenges and collaborative learning labs help learners master core skills; Socratic discussions and real-world problems engage learners, challenging them to think critically and collaborate effectively; and daily experiences in self-management and self-governance develop problem-solving skills and teamwork.
+Learners will continue to grow both their English and French language skills.

-Studio 3 "Discovery" (12-15 years) + Studio 4 "Launchpad" (15-18 years) learners embark on new adventures: high-stakes projects with real clients, apprenticeships, and launching real startups.
+Studio 3 (11-14 years) + Studio 4 (14-18 years) learners embark on new adventures: high-stakes projects with real clients, apprenticeships, and launching real startups.
 Learners grow in their ability to think, apply, reflect, and iterate, independently and as part of a group.
-Apprenticeships increase in length and complexity over time, such that by the time a young person leaves Launchpad, they have a portfolio of real-world work to prove what they can do.
-The Discovery and Launchpad Studios afford learners a higher level of freedom, but also a safe place to test their limits, failing early, cheaply, and often.
+Apprenticeships increase in length and complexity over time, such that by the time a young person leaves Studio 4, they have a portfolio of real-world work to prove what they can do.
+Studios 3 and 4 afford learners a higher level of freedom but also a safe place to test their limits.

 Studio 3 is anticipated to open in fall 2024; Studio 4 will be added as our learners grow.
-Our curriculum is fully developed through graduation.
+Our curriculum is fully developed through high school graduation.

 It's a miracle that curiosity survives formal education.